 Protecting the human rights of people born with variations in sex characteristics in the context of medical interventions

-In Australia, some people born with variations in sex characteristics may be subject to medical interventions without themselves providing informed consent.
-It has been reported that this may be done where there is no medical need — for example, it may take place to conform to ideas about what male and female bodies should look like.
+In Australian, some people born with variations in sex characteristics may be subject to medical interventions without themselves providing informed consent.
+It has been reported that this may be done where there is no medical need - for example, it may take place to conform to ideas about what male and female bodies should look like.
 When these interventions occur without the informed consent of the individual, this could be inconsistent with their human rights.

 Examples of such interventions include: